metalmerge/RAVE/README.md

 # RAVE - Repetitive Automation Via Efficiency

-RAVE is a Python script designed to automate repetitive tasks on a website by simulating keyboard and mouse actions.
-This script is specifically tailored to streamline the process of editing data objects in Blackbaud CRM.
-Please use this script responsibly and ensure that you comply with the terms of use and ethical considerations of the website you are interacting with.
+RAVE is a Python script designed to automate a specfic repetitive task on Blackbaud CRM by simulating keyboard and mouse actions.
+Completed 10/4/2023.

 ## Requirements